shri3k/reql/README.md

 ## Description:-
 repl but you require modules before entering repl
 _Primarily made this because I'm too lazy to create a new file just to test out a package_
+_Also, not to be confused with [ReQL](https://rethinkdb.com/docs/introduction-to-reql/)_

 ## Syntax:-
 `reql [-h] || [--<variable_name> || -<variable_name>]=<package_name> || <package_name>  [--install]`